ryanrolds/loggregator/README.md

 IMHO, log.io is too invasive, *nix specific, and isn't easily deployable/packageble.
 It also doesn't allow the monitoring of stdout, stderr.
 The point of this project is crate a easy to drop in module that takes a url for the aggregator service, a list of things to watch, and a key.
-The Collector and aggregator handle the rest.
+The Collector and Aggregator handle the rest.

 ## Usage ##